wp-plugins/facebook-send-button/readme.txt

 == Changelog ==

 = 0.2 =
+* Bugfix: Catch if no post thumbnails are used
 * Only displays button on single posts or pages
 * Inserts Open Graph meta tags to help Facebook figure out the right content (title, url, image, etc.)